September, 2026 : Accepting Waiting List Requests

 - Single supplement lodging fee listed below.

-If you are interested in joining the 2023 tour, or would like to join a future Africa wildlife tour, please contact me.
+If you would like to get on the waiting list for the 2026 tour, or would like to join a future Africa wildlife tour, please contact me.

 If you are interested in booking a private tour for your group, feel free to get in touch and I’ll be happy to discuss options.